bogere/whatapp_hr_bot/readme.md

-# WhatApp HR Bot (Twilio AI CHallenge)
+# WhatApp HR Bot (Twilio AI Challenge)

 This is a Python application that allows you to load a CSV file for employee FAQs and ask questions about it using natural language.
-The application uses a LLM to generate a response about your CSV File.
+The application uses a LLM to generate a response about your CSV File and then sends to Whatapp via the Twilio API

 ## How it works